-The Tasmanian Government Department of Education (DoE) provides essential learning opportunities and services for children and adults.
-The DoE is responsible for providing public education, vocational education and training, adult and community education, and library and archive services throughout Tasmania.
+The Tasmanian Government Department of Education (DoE) provides essential learning opportunities and services.
+DoE runs the following services for children and adults throughout Tasmania:

-DoE everyday practice is guided by a commitment to work together to support all learners to succeed as connected, resilient, creative and curious thinkers; learners who will contribute meaningfully to the broader community and who will embody the values of aspiration, respect, courage and growth.
+DoE is committed to work together to support all learners succeed as connected, resilient, creative, curious thinkers.
+Learners who will contribute to the broader community.
+Learners who will embody the values of aspiration, respect, courage and growth.

 DoE Values: Aspiration, Respect, Courage and Growth.

 DoE Goals: Access, Participation and Engagement; Early Learning; Wellbeing; Literacy and Numeracy.

 - Strategy and Performance

 Heading up each division is a Deputy Secretary who reports to the Secretary, Department of Education.